Published on 24 Aug 17

-Anthony is a Tax Partner at MinterEllison, and has more than 25 years experience in corporate and international tax, with a strong focus in the energy, resources and infrastructure sectors.
+Anthony is a Tax Partner at MinterEllison, and has more than 25 years experience in corporate and international tax, with a strong focus in the energy, resources, property and infrastructure sectors.
 He has deep knowledge and technical expertise in all aspects of corporate taxation, including international, M&A, transfer pricing and tax risk management.
 Anthony was previously the Head of Tax, Asia Pacific for the mining group Anglo American pIc.
 Prior to that, he was a senior tax manager at a Big Four accounting firm.
 Anthony has had extensive involvement in both federal and state tax matters, both at a technical and policy level.
 He was a previous Chairman of the Minerals Council of Australia Tax Committee and an Executive Committee member of the Corporate Tax Association.

 - Current at

 21 February 2018